 - 6.1.
-The initial intended profile of the cottages being used for 6 week (fast track) rehabilitation has not proven to be viable and would now not be in keeping with the emerging strategic priority of "Home First". - 6.2.
-Although provision of accommodation is not part of the core business for HSCM or MIJB this pilot has demonstrated the value that is being added to the lives and the personal outcomes of service users. - 6.3.
-The first principle is always to consider supporting people in their own homes, but where this is not an option the annual running costs of the cottages are lower than the majority of potential alternative costs for those people who have used Jubilee Cottages, and there is clear evidence that people's outcomes are being met. - 6.4.
-HSCM would conclude that option appraisal A would provide a more financially sustainable service due to increasing the occupancy rate and decreasing the costs of alternative solutions and system impact for a wider population of Moray.
+The initial intended profile of the cottages being used for 6 week (fast track) rehabilitation has not proven to deliver on the original aim for the project.
+The resource accommodates those with longer term needs of a more complex housing and social care needs. - 6.2.
+Although provision of accommodation is not part of the core business for HSCM or MIJB, this pilot has demonstrated benefits to the lives and the personal outcomes of service users. - 6.3.
+The first principle is always to consider supporting people in their own homes, as outlined in the Home First agenda, but where this is not an option the annual running costs of the cottages are lower than the majority of potential alternative costs for those people who have used Jubilee Cottages, and there is clear evidence that people's outcomes are being met. - 6.4.
+Should the cottages be returned to Moray Council Estates, the properties will remain unoccupied under the terms of Housing legislation as detailed in 4.12. - 6.5.
+HSCM would conclude that despite the budget pressure, it is realitivly low in comparsion to alternatives and with the increased occupancy rates moves towards more financially sustainable service, and decreases the costs of alternative solutions and system impact for a wider population of Moray.

-Author of Report: Lesley Attridge, Locality Manager Background Papers: with author Ref:
+Author of Report: Lesley Attridge, Locality Manager

+Background Papers: with author

+Ref: